beslovas/caddy-gen/README.md

 `caddy-gen` is configured with [`labels`](https://docs.docker.com/engine/userguide/labels-custom-metadata/).

 The main idea is simple.
-Every labeled service exposes a `virtual.host` to be handled.
+Every labeled service exposes a `caddy.host` to be handled.
 Then, every container represents a single `upstream` to serve requests.

 There are several options to configure:

-- `virtual.host` is basically a domain name, see [`Caddy` docs](https://caddyserver.com/docs/proxy)
+- `caddy.host` is basically a domain name, see [`Caddy` docs](https://caddyserver.com/docs/proxy)
-- `virtual.alias` (optional) domain alias, useful for `www` prefix with redirect.
+- `caddy.alias` (optional) domain alias, useful for `www` prefix with redirect.
 For example `www.myapp.com`.
 Alias will always redirect to the host above.
-- `virtual.port` exposed port of the container
+- `caddy.port` exposed port of the container
-- `virtual.tls-email` could be empty, unset or set to [valid email](https://caddyserver.com/docs/caddyfile/directives/tls)
+- `caddy.tls.email` could be empty, unset or set to [valid email](https://caddyserver.com/docs/caddyfile/directives/tls)
-- `virtual.tls` (alias of `virtual.tls-email`) could be empty, unset or set to a [valid set of tls directive value(s)](https://caddyserver.com/docs/caddyfile/directives/tls)
+- `caddy.tls` (alias of `caddy.tls.email`) could be empty, unset or set to a [valid set of tls directive value(s)](https://caddyserver.com/docs/caddyfile/directives/tls)
-- `virtual.auth.username` when set, along with `virtual.auth.password`, http basic authentication is enabled
+- `caddy.auth.username` when set, along with `caddy.auth.password`, http basic authentication is enabled
-- `virtual.auth.password` needs to be specified, along with `virtual.auth.usernmae`, to enable http basic authentication
+- `caddy.auth.password` needs to be specified, along with `caddy.auth.usernmae`, to enable http basic authentication

 Note, that options should not differ for containers of a single service.